 There are many business-related contracts that the UCC does not cover, including real estate contracts, service contracts, and employment contracts.

-Contract Rules for the Sale of Goods
+UCC Rules for Sale of Goods Contracts

 Find out what the UCC standards are regarding contracts for the sale of goods.

-The UCC and Sales Contract Warranties
+UCC Sales Contracts: Warranties

 The buying and selling of goods generally involves a variety of express and implied warranties.
 Find out more about warranty rules under the UCC.